byuitechops/get-data-from-canvas/README.md

 *Explanation of Call:*

-Better for an overall evaluation of how students preformed on questions, which answer the majority of them used and such.
+Better for an overall evaluation of how students preformed on questions, which answers the majority of them used and such.
-But it also lists the names of the students who chose each answer, which could theoretically be used to see students scores, on each question.
+But it also lists the names of the students who chose each answer, which could theoretically be used to see students' scores on each question.

 ## Time spent on each Question item